zoldyck1/Quantum-store/README.md

 ## 🆘 Support

 For support and questions:
-- Email: support@digitalstore.com
+- Email: rrzltktb@gmail.com
 - Documentation: [Link to docs]
 - Issues: Create a GitHub issue

 ---

-Built with ❤️ using modern web technologies.
+Built using modern web technologies.